tardate/LittleArduinoProjects/BoldportClub/Emergency/README.md

 I joined the Boldport Club rather late, but manage to snaffle up the Emergency kit PCB in sale of ["Just Less the Perfect"](http://www.boldport.club/shop/product/437169103) boards.

-The tiny 'engineer superhero' emergency kit, second edition was Boldport Clup Project #2.
+The tiny 'engineer superhero' emergency kit, second edition was Boldport Club Project #2.

 As originally intended, it is a kit with a few components and a nice travel case that will possibly save your engineering superhero status at some point!